 Coordination of on-the-job learning within career path and college major to improve employment skills and career goals through supervised "volunteer" employment.
 A maximum of sixteen (16) semester units can be earned in Occupational Work Experience during a student's enrollment within Yuba Community College District, with an eight (8) unit maximum in any one semester.
 Students enrolling in this class are not eligible for other Cooperative Work Experience/Internship classes during the same semester.
-This course may be repeated up to 3 times.
 Students may not exceed sixteen (16) units in the combination of programs (CWEE 44A/44B/44C/44D, CWEE 45A/45B or INTRN 46A/46B).
 (L)